|Location:||Montgomery County Circuit Court

 North Tower 3rd floor, Rm 3121

-In 2001, Court Administration established the Quality Control Department to be in charge of one of its key functions at the court — maintaining the integrity of the information that the court generates and improving the quality of the data it collects.
-Specifically, the Department is in charge of data quality control for Civil, Criminal, Family, and Juvenile cases.
+In 2001, Court Administration established the Quality Control (QC) Department to manage one of its key functions at the court — maintaining the integrity of the information that the court generates and improving the quality of the data it collects.
+Specifically, QC has the responsibility of reviewing the data for all Civil, Criminal, Family, and Juvenile cases.
 One of the Department’s main responsibilities is to investigate and resolve data-related discrepancies found in these cases.

-- Analyze cases without future events to determine if it is necessary for an event to be scheduled or if the case can be closed.
+- Evaluates cases without future events to determine if it is necessary for an event to be scheduled, a motion to be ruled on, a deficiency note to be issued, or if the case should be closed.

-- Investigate the cases with hearings or trials scheduled on the dates beyond the prescribed time standards to determine reasons for the over-standard scheduling.
+- Examines the cases with hearings or trials scheduled beyond the prescribed case time standards to determine reasons for the over-standard scheduling.

-- Monitor and verify the status of outstanding body attachments, bench warrants, stays, stets, and bankruptcies and notify appropriate departments for proper action.
+- Monitors and verifies the status of outstanding stays, stets, and bankruptcies and notifies the appropriate department for proper action.

-- Monitor cases with an under advisement status and notify judges assigned to the case for guidance so appropriate action (such as submitting an order or scheduling a hearing) may be taken.
+- Monitors cases with an under-advisement status and notifies the judges assigned to the case for guidance to ensure appropriate action (such as submitting an order or scheduling a hearing) is taken.

-- Review cases with outstanding motions and forward them to the judges/magistrates, the Differentiated Case Management Special Magistrate, the Family Division Case Managers, or the Administrative Aides for review.
-Quality Control does not review the content of the motions.
+- Monitors cases with outstanding motions and forwards them to the appropriate office for review, i.e., Judges/Magistrates, the Differentiated Case Management (DMC) Coordinator, Special Magistrate, Case Managers, or Administrative Aides.

-- Review civil cases to determine if they are in proper posture to issue the “No Answer” or “No Default” notices if an Answer or a motion has not been filed with the Clerk of the Court.
-Motions for Default are ruled on by the Administrative Judge’s Administrative Aides.
+- Reviews Civil cases to determine if they are in the proper posture for the issuance of a “No Answer” or “No Default” notice.
+These notices are issued if an Answer or a Motion for Default has not been filed with the Clerk of the Court.
+Please note that Motions for Default are reviewed and processed by the Administrative Judge’s Administrative Aides.

-- Review civil cases to determine if a 2-507 Notice of Contemplated Dismissal should be issued against individual parties or an entire case pursuant to Maryland Rule 2-507 in the Civil Procedures.
+- Reviews Civil cases to determine if a Maryland 2-507 Civil Procedures Notice of Contemplated Dismissal should be issued against individual parties or as to the entire case.

-- Review indictments and information before they are filed and determine if they have been assigned to the correct case track according to the court’s Criminal Differentiated Case Management Plan.
+- Reviews indictments and information, if needed in the absence of the DCM Coordinator and the Administrative Aides, before they are filed to determine if they have been assigned to the correct case track according to the Court’s Criminal Differentiated Case Management (DCM) Plan.

 50 Maryland Avenue, Rockville, Maryland 20850